Senate confirms McConnell ally to top federal appeals court

 Walker drew a “Not Qualified” rating from the American Bar Association when Trump nominated him last year to be a federal judge in Kentucky.
 The group changed its rating just before the May 6 hearing, calling Walker “Well Qualified” to serve on the appeals court.

-The group cited Walker’s experience as a clerk to Kavanaugh and Kennedy and his six months as a federal trial judge.
+The group cited Walker’s experience as a clerk to Kavanaugh and Kennedy and his eight months as a federal trial judge.
 Walker, a graduate of Duke University and Harvard Law School, was confirmed as a judge in October.
 He previously was a lawyer in Louisville and Washington.

 More than 200 groups, including the Leadership Conference on Civil and Human Rights, the NAACP and the National Council on Jewish Women, oppose Walker’s nomination, citing his record against expanding access to health care and against safeguards for the environment, consumers and the workplace.